 From the standpoint of plant safety, it is essential to test and maintain the steam trap population.
 Type “steam water hammer accidents and fatalities” into a search engine; the results should be convincing enough to create an immediate action plan.

 - Perform a regularly scheduled steam trap survey.

 - Identify system design issues.

 - Perform an insulation audit.
-Areas where insulation has been removed and never replaced will significantly add to your overall steam production costs.
+Areas where insulation has been removed and never replaced will add to your overall steam production costs.